ewanie/product/README.md

 # product
-A simle website in html, css and vanilla js
+A simle website in html, css and vanilla js.